scout-io/scout/docs/api-reference.md

 # API Reference

 Scout exposes a RESTful API for all its operations.
-This allows for programmatic control over test creation, management, recommendations, and system administration.
+This allows for programmatic control over Test creation, management, recommendations, and system administration.

 The base URL for the API is typically `http://localhost:8000` when running locally with default Docker Compose settings.